boooooooooooooooooooooooooooooooooooone/bare-bones-voice-chat/README.md

 the host will be your public IPv4 address and the port will be whichever port you opened
 ![Connection screen](https://i.imgur.com/3sCyeFg.png)

-8) The voice chat connection will continue even after disconnecting from a Minecraft server, to disconnect from the voice server use SVC menu >> Bare Bones VC >> Disconnect.

 ## Dependencies
 The Bare Bones VC Fabric mod requires both [Fabric API](https://modrinth.com/mod/fabric-api) and [Simple Voice Chat](https://modrinth.com/mod/simple-voice-chat).